Toggle: English / Spanish

 - Nicotinic acid

-Those with more severe forms of this disorder may need a treatment called apheresis.
+People with a severe form of the disorder may need a treatment called apheresis.
 Blood or plasma is removed from the body.
-Special filters then remove the extra LDL-cholesterol, and the blood plasma is then returned.
+Special filters remove the extra LDL cholesterol, and the blood plasma is then returned to the body.

 Men and women with familial hypercholesterolemia typically are at increased risk of early heart attacks.

-Risk of death varies among patients with familial hypercholesterolemia.
-Persons who inherit two copies of the defective gene have a poorer outcome.
-That type of familial hypercholesterolemia causes early heart attacks and is resistant to treatment.
+Risk of death varies among people with familial hypercholesterolemia.
+If you inherit two copies of the defective gene, you have a poorer outcome.
+That type of familial hypercholesterolemia does not respond well to treatment and may cause an early heart attack.

 - Heart attack at an early age